Meeeek/MazeSolver/README.txt

-This is a maze solver, partially to practice different algorithms and their effectiveness
+This is a maze solver, Uses BFS to solve and find the minimum path from a start point and end point given a maze

-But it is also partially to practice MVVM

-Model View ViewModel
+Model View Controller

 Model -- in this case storage, we store sites and their status

 view -- in this case this would be pygame

-ViewModel -- this is all the logic, all the different solving algorithms
+Controller -- Controls the model and passes data to view